immersive-arts/Sparck2_Documentation/docs/reference/introduction.md

 7. Output-Context 4 managed by [Window] nodes
 8. A Special-Context for Texture Inputs, like Video or Spout/Syphon inputs

-The 4 Output-Context are for the last renderpass to output to a Window - This doesn't mean only 4 Projectors can be attached: Each Window can be split into 24 Viewports, this makes 96 theoretical Output Screens.
+The 4 Output-Context are where the last renderpasses happen to output to a Window - This doesn't mean only 4 Projectors can be attached: Each Window can be split into 24 Viewports, this makes 96 theoretical Screens to connect to - if you GFX card can handle that.

 [^1]: Ideally place in the root.
 Theoretically it could work elsewhere, but I never tested this.
 [^2]: To be more precise: when the capturing happens - it is the Capturing Nodes that execute the render.